-The World’s Most Commonly Counterfeit US Coins: The 1909-S VDB Lincoln Cent.
+The World’s Most Commonly Counterfeited US Coins: The 1909-S VDB Lincoln Cent

-Counterfeit Coin Detection By Max Spiegel – Numismatic Guaranty Corporation ….
+Counterfeit Coin Detection by Max Spiegel – Numismatic Guaranty Company (NGC) ……

 A list of the counterfeit US coins most often seen by NGC.